 The other noticeable differences in mosquito behavior involve mating and survival.
 Let's look closer at some of these characteristics:

 ◾️ Male vs. Female Mosquito Buzzing

-To attract a mate, female mosquitoes are capable of beating their wings up to 500 times per second.
-This rapid beating is what creates the annoying buzz humans hear when a female mosquito is nearby.
-Males also beat their wings, but at a much lower rate that does not generate the same level of sound made by females.
+To attract a mate, female mosquitoes beat their wings up to 500 times per second, creating a high-pitched buzzing.
+Now you know the source of that annoying buzz you hear when a female mosquito is nearby.
+Males also beat their wings at a much lower rate, which does not generate the same sound level as females, resulting in a lower pitch.